Laboratory Research Experience Program

 Experience Cutting Edge Research at UC Berkeley

-Through Dean Douglas S. Clark and the College of Chemistry, Professor Omar M. Yaghi, Professor Peidong Yang, and Mr. Kyle E. Cordova have designed a laboratory research experience program, in which participating scholars are exposed to graduate student level research.
-This is a laboratory-intensive program that seeks to prepare highly qualified emerging scholars for doctoral studies.
-Through this program, you will learn to think independently, process advanced concepts and apply theory, effectively communicate and substantiate your ideas to others, and build group dynamic skills while being mentored through the research modules listed below.
+Through Dean Douglas S. Clark and the College of Chemistry, Professor Omar M. Yaghi, Professor Peidong Yang, and Mr. Kyle E. Cordova have designed a laboratory research experience program.
+This is a non-credit bearing summer enrichment program for emerging scholars who seek to learn hands-on about research techniques in a group laboratory setting.
+Through this program, you will learn to think independently, process advanced concepts and apply theory, effectively communicate and substantiate your ideas to others, and build group dynamic skills while being mentored through the modules listed below.

-The BERS: Laboratory Research Experience program distinguishes itself from other research-based programs in the following aspects:
+The Laboratory Research Experience program distinguishes itself from other research-based programs in the following aspects:

 - Brought to you by the TOP RANKED chemistry program in the world.
 The Laboratory Research Experience program is administered and delivered by the College of Chemistry at UC Berkeley and is taught by its own globally ranked faculty.

-- Training in ACTION.
-As a participating scholar, you will gain hands-on practical experience on advanced techniques, including, but not limited to, X-ray diffraction, electron microscopy (SEM and TEM), surface-enhanced Raman spectroscopy, gas adsorption, and nuclear magnetic resonance spectroscopy.
+- Science in ACTION.
+As a participating scholar, you will be exposed to advanced techniques, including, but not limited to, X-ray diffraction, electron microscopy (SEM and TEM), surface-enhanced Raman spectroscopy, gas adsorption, and nuclear magnetic resonance spectroscopy.

-- Combines general knowledge with cutting edge research.
-Participating scholars will perform cutting edge research that parallels the research that is done at UC Berkeley and at the Lawrence Berkeley National Laboratory.
+- Exposure to cutting-edge research.
+Participating scholars will attend workshops to learn about the research that is done at UC Berkeley and at the Lawrence Berkeley National Laboratory.

 - Provides invaluable insight into graduate school life at UC Berkeley.
-The program is designed to mirror life in graduate school - everything from experimental design to collaborative experimentation.
-Participating scholars will also attend weekly seminars provided by UC Berkeley faculty and mingle with current UC Berkeley students to solicit their advice on the graduate school application process and to get a better sense of graduate school life.
+The program is designed to mirror life in graduate school.
+Participating scholars will attend weekly seminars provided by UC Berkeley faculty and mingle with current UC Berkeley students to solicit their advice on the graduate school application process and to get a better sense of graduate school life.

 - Continuous interaction with Berkeley professors and students.
 Continuous interactions will better inform UC Berkeley professors and mentors when writing recommendation letters.